faassen/xot/README.md

 Xot is an XML library for Rust.
 With Xot you can load XML data into an object tree which you can then manipulate, and serialize back out to XML.

+## Support

+Xot has well-rounded XML support.
+Supported are namespaces for both elements and attributes, comments, processing instructions.
+Both documents as well as XML fragments are supported.

+Xot exposes the entire XML structure for access and programmatic manipulation.

+## Limitations

+There are two limitations:

+- DTDs are not supported.

+- Only the UTF-8 encoding is supported.

 ## Xot approach

 Xot exposes a single `XmlData` struct that you use to access, create and